sapnaK04/Timer/README.md

 3. To start the timer, click the "Start" button.

-4. To stop the timer, click the "Stop" button.
+4. To stop the timer  click the "Stop" button.

 5. To set a custom countdown time, enter the desired time in seconds in the input field and click the "Set Time" button.